Do you want to know where to find good stock? Take a look at Futu Holdings Limited’s (NASDAQ:FUTU) Sentiment Analysis

 Sponsored

-As well, it is important to consider FUTU stock ratios such as price-to-sales, which is currently 10.18.FUTU’s price to book ratio for the most recent quarter was 3.56, resulting in an 1.18 price to cash per share for the period.
+Further, it is important to consider FUTU stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 11.25.FUTU’s price to book ratio for the most recent quarter was 3.55, resulting in an 1.31 price to cash per share for the period.

 How does Futu Holdings Limited (FUTU) stock rate among analysts?
 Buy, sell, or hold?